Gut Health

 For you, that means what’s on the label may not match what’s in the bottle.
 And that can change how the probiotics inside affect your gut and your health.

-Does the Research Match the Label?
+Does the Research Actually Match the Label?

 Hundreds of probiotic strains have been studied individually to see how they affect human health.
 Many supplement companies glom on to that strain-specific research and cherry pick with strains they’ll use.

 They choose strains with strong in-the-lab track records, then produce them commercially and combine them into their own probiotic formula.
-But they typically don’t do any research on their new formula as a whole—and that’s problematic.
+But they typically don’t do any research on their new formula as a whole, and that’s problematic.
 Until scientists see how various strains interact, they have no way of knowing what that particular combination will do or how it could impact your health.

 The only way to know for sure how a commercial probiotic will work is to test it.
 After it’s been commercially bottled.
 With the exact strains being used in combination.
 After it’s been shipped and stored and purchased.
-The way it comes to you—the consumer.
+The way it comes to you, the consumer.

 So it’s not really surprising that most commercial probiotics fall far short of their promises and intentions.